Vismore

 Baseline tracking — who it’s for

-Best when you’re still answering: “Do we exist in AI answers at all?”
+“Do we exist in AI answers at all?”

 It can tell you:

-• whether you’re mentioned
+• Whether you’re mentioned

-• which prompts trigger mentions
+• Which prompts trigger mentions

-• which competitors replace you
+• Which competitors replace you

 Heavy monitoring — who it’s for